openvmp/partcad/docs/source/installation.rst

 Python module
 =============

-PartCAD provides a Python modules that can be used in CAD as code scripts (such as CadQuery and build123d).
+PartCAD provides Python modules that can be used in CAD as code scripts (such as CadQuery and build123d).
 It is a dependency for `partcad-cli` so it doesn't usually need to be installed separately.